janmarkuslanger/software-architecture-guide/README.md

 ## Definition

 Für SA gibt es keine einheitliche Definition.
-An dieser Stelle möchte ich diverse Autoren zitieren.
+An dieser Stelle sollen mehrere Autoren zitiert werden.

 "Architecture is about the important stuff.
 Whatever that is." - Ralph Johnson